NorthwoodsSoftware/gojs-react/README.md

 This package provides three components - ReactDiagram, ReactPalette, and ReactOverview - corresponding to the related GoJS classes.
 The [gojs-react-basic repository](https://github.com/NorthwoodsSoftware/gojs-react-basic) provides example usage.
+Feel free to use these components as examples for setting up your own React components for GoJS.
+If you'd like to do so, we suggest reading more about the implementation of these components [here](https://github.com/NorthwoodsSoftware/gojs-react/IMPLEMENTATION.md).

 ```tsx
 <ReactDiagram